arman-0201/Reverse_Shell/Readme.md

 - **Help Menu**: Easy access to command information and usage.

 ## **Installation**
-To set up `BackdoorSim`, you will need to install it on both the server and client machines.
+To set up BackdoorSim, you will need to install it on both the server and client machines.

 1. Clone the repository: